3 Myths About Pillar Posts That Need Busting

 So where do myths and pillar blog posts intersect?
 Pillar pages are a highly effective, sometimes misunderstood, element of the content marketing toolbox.
 To maximize their potential, dispelling any myths and confusion surrounding them is a must.

-A pillar blog post is an in-depth blog post, to be published on a company blog, that covers all aspects of a specific topic.
-These blog posts are 1,500 to 3,000 words long, and they are optimized for search.
+A pillar post is an in-depth blog post, to be published on a company blog, that covers all aspects of a specific topic and is optimized for traditional and generative search.

-Let’s dive a little deeper into some of the elements of that description:
+Let’s dive a little deeper into the definition of a pillar post:

 Pillar pages have the word count and room to explore the full range of a topic.
-To put it in perspective, let’s temporarily stray from myths and stay in the fiction realm.
+To put it into perspective, let’s temporarily stray from myths and stay in the fiction realm.

 Think about your favorite season of your favorite TV show.
 In some cases, there’s one season-long story arc that carries viewers from point A to point Z. A pillar post is kind of like the outline of that arc.
 It lays everything out, provides direction, and generally gives readers all the context needed to get their arms around a topic.

 For example, a client we worked with wished to rank and be the industry leader for the keyword “security infrastructure automation.”
-Although it wasn’t a new concept, we worked with the company to create a basic pillar page that would leave security infrastructure automation novices with all the info they need in order to understand the subject.
+Although it wasn’t a new concept, we worked with the company to create a basic pillar page that would leave security infrastructure automation novices with all the info they needed to understand the subject.

-Search-optimized content is becoming more and more of a must-have for companies looking to invest in content marketing.
+Search-optimized content is a must-have for companies looking to invest in content marketing.
 With the added length a pillar post affords, companies have the room to not only discuss their desired topics at length, but also rank in search results for unique and insightful keywords.
+Plus, generative search engines love including in-depth, well-researched content in their answers and summaries.

 Debunking 3 Myths About Pillar Pages

-The ensuing are actual pieces of feedback we’ve heard from clients regarding pillar posts.
-Here, we’ll clear up the myth surrounding pillar posts to hopefully display what these pieces of content bring to the marketing table.
+The following are actual pieces of feedback we’ve heard from clients regarding pillar posts.
+Here, we’ll clear up the myths surrounding pillar posts to hopefully display what these pieces of content bring to the marketing table.

-1. “Isn’t this just three or four shorter blogs combined?”
+1. “Isn’t this just three or four shorter blog posts combined?”

 Pillar posts cover multiple facets of a subject at a high level.
 Then, you take a topic cluster approach and create shorter related blog posts that dive into those individual areas more specifically — these are called cluster content.
 All of this cluster content links back to the pillar post and vice versa.
 This creates a web of helpful content for readers, and it creates a linking ecosystem to give your site an SEO boost and help your target readers find your insightful content more easily.

 In the same way an authentic voice and unique insights are paramount to credible content marketing, a thorough optimization research process that uncovers organic keywords is a must.
-At Intero Digital Content & PR Division, our teams conduct quarterly keyword research to figure out where our clients should steer their content in order to remain relevant to their target audiences.
+At Intero Digital, our content and SEO teams conduct quarterly keyword research to figure out where our clients should steer their content to remain relevant to their target audiences.

 From those findings, content topics are developed that allow our teams to identify corresponding keywords that can help the pillar page content appear in the target audience’s search results and move the conversation forward.
 The sheer length of a pillar post means that research will yield a lot of SEO findings.
 But the goal is to apply the same thinking to SEO and keywords as general thought leadership — the more authentic and genuine it is to the subject at hand, the better.
 It’s more like “keyword peppering” than “stuffing.”